dim-lang/dim/README.md

-# fastype
+# coli

-fastype - a modern, object oriented, high performance and user friendly programming language.
+coli - a modern, object oriented, high performance and user friendly programming language.

-## Why fastype?
+## Why coli?

 ## How to install?

-Download fastype source code from github and build mannually.
+Download coli source code from github and build mannually.

 #### Dependencies